 The palaces and temples became ‘sink holes’ for necessities as well as incoming wealth.
 The accumulation and storage of precious raw materials created an inflationary demand for those materials and the deposition of the same materials in elaborate elite graves removed them from circulation altogether, thus perpetuating the inflationary cycle.

 Although the palace-temple system was autocratic, the rule of the elites was not total.
-Away from the city hub there was still room for entrepreneurial activity, some of which was taxed, but much of which went on below the radar.
+Away from the city hub there was still room for entrepreneurial activity, some of which was taxed, but much of which went on below the radar, just the sort of environment an entrepreneurial merchant can exploit.
 Barter on a local scale ensured the survival of the peasant farmers.

-Fortunately we know quite a bit about one palace-temple economy due to the recovery of 17,000 cuneiform tablets dated to between 2400 BC and 2300 BC.
+Ebla was an early palace temple of which we know quite a bit due to the recovery of 17,000 cuneiform tablets dated to between 2400 BC and 2300 BC.

 Ebla was one of the earliest kingdoms in Syria and was situated about 55 kilometres southwest of present day Allepo.
 Ebla became an important trade centre and its kingdom, gained by conquest or purchase of surrounding autonomous towns and villages, and strategically arranged marriages, eventually covered an area of 10,000 square kilometres, larger than even the Nile Delta or Cyprus.
-Ebla had more than sixty vassal kingdoms and city-states, including Hazuwan, Burman, Emar, Halabitu and Salbatu.
+The Kingdom of Ebla included more than sixty vassal kingdoms and city-states, including Hazuwan, Burman, Emar, Halabitu and Salbatu.

 The first Eblaite kingdom has been described as the first recorded world power and reached its peak about 2340 BC.
 It was bounded to the west by coastal city states, to the south by small city states along the Orontes river, and to the north and east by Mari and other major polities on the Euphrates.